krptn/krypton/README.md

 import pysec
 # Before doing anything else, set the default location for the databases to be used.
 # Elsehow, it will be stores in site-packages/pysec-data.
+# There is no need to create the databses: pysec will do that for you.
 pysec.cryptoDBLocation = "Path/example.db"
 pysec.altKeyDB = "Path/key.db"
-# Don't forget to setup the databases at these paths:
-from pysec import setups
-setups.setupCryptoDB("Path/example.db")
-setups.setupKeyDB("Path/key.db")
 # Create a instance of crypto - a class for encrypting and storing sensitive data.
 myCrypto = pysec.basic.crypto()
 # It supports C.R.U.D. operations: